-Instead of unpersonalized automation, use a tool that systematizes your process to save you time internally, but personalizes communications to give customers a one-on-one experience.
+Instead of unpersonalized automation, use a receivable management tool that systematizes your process to save you time internally, but personalizes workflows to give customers a one-on-one experience.

-Personalizing communications gives you the opportunity to communicate directly with your customers, so you can determine what’s holding up their payment.
+Personalizing communications gives you the opportunity to communicate directly with your customers, so you can determine what’s causing the non-payment.
 That should drive how you proceed with collections, not a rigid, automated process.

-- If they’re delaying payment because of cash flow problems, offer a payment plan and adjust their billing process in the future to accommodate their business concerns.
+If they’re delaying payment because of cash flow problems, offer a payment plan and adjust their payment terms and billing process in the future to accommodate their business concerns.